 Developing a coding framework with NVivo maps

 The NVivo help files define mind maps as a “brainstorming tool that starts with a central topic”.
-So, if you’re developing a coding framework, your central topic might be your research question or main topic of interest with your subtopics or possible themes/nodes branching out from there.
+So, if you’re developing a coding framework, your central topic might be your research question or main topic of interest with your subtopics or possible codes branching out from there.
 Below is the mind map I generated for the online learning data I was working with.

 NVivo mind maps allow you to go one better than just brainstorming.
 On the ribbon you’ll find a handy ‘Create as codes’ button – this takes the ideas in your mind map and creates your codes automatically from them.

 You’ll still need to add descriptions for each of your codes (always an important part of the coding process), but at least the mind map function has helped you along the way with your coding framework.

 If you’re a visual person like I am, you might be interested in some of the other visualization tools NVivo has to offer.
 Consider registering for our upcoming Research Accelerator.
 This is a time-efficient and cost-effective way for you to access research training – if you can't attend the event live, you'll receive on-demand access so that you can watch the sessions at your convenience.